 Hey Mr. Smith,

-How I can prove my endurance and strength overall?
-Are there any exercises I can perform daily, or any specific activates that will help prepare me for boot camp?
+How can I improve my endurance and strength overall?
+Are there any exercises I can perform daily, or any specific activities that will help prepare me for boot camp?
 Other than fitness, I really want to focus on leadership skills.
-I'm currently in a leadership class at my school which helps me with communication, but I really would like to learn how to lead in a more tactical way.
+I'm currently in a leadership class at my school, which helps me with communication, but I really would like to learn how to lead in a more tactical way.

 Thanks for any advice I receive.

-Working out with calisthenics and running is fine, and as you get into high school, under the supervision of coaches, learn how to lift weights to build a stronger frame.
-This will help you in the future with sports, boot camp, and advanced military training.
-Preparing for the USMC PFT is fine too.
-Do pull-ups, crunches, pushups, and run every other day for starters.
+Working out with calisthenics and running is fine, and as you get into high school and are under coaches' supervision, learn how to lift weights to build a stronger frame.
+This will help you in the future with sports, boot camp and advanced military training.
+Preparing for the USMC physical fitness test (PFT) is fine, too.
+Do pull-ups, crunches, push-ups and run every other day, for starters.

-NOTE – Do I even need to say stay away from drugs and alcohol?
+Note: Do I even need to say to stay away from drugs and alcohol?
 It has no purpose in this training.
-Do not get a criminal record or DUI/DWI!
+Do not get a criminal record or DUI/DWI.

 I have seen many kids not get accepted into the military because they have a record.
 Currently, due to the large number of applicants and a military downsizing, the U.S. military can be very selective.